WEST LANCASHIRE SCOUTS LAND ACTIVITIES

 Email is SnowandIce@westlancsscouts.org.uk

-We have a new venue for 2018!
-Rothiemurchus Lodge is near Aviemore in the heart of the Scottish Highlands and gives us great access to the mountains, both in the nearby Cairngorms and further afield.
+We will once again be using Rothiemurchus Lodge near Aviemore in the heart of the Scottish Highlands which gives us great access to the mountains, both in the nearby Cairngorms and further afield.

 Please note the event is running from Friday evening to Wednesday morning of February half term, ie 4 days of activity, then drive home Wednesday morning arriving back in Lancashire mid afternoon.